About Vocal Coach Sophie Cooper

-founded Voice Alchemy to support embodied healing and transformation with the tools of voice and sound.
+Voice Alchemy was founded to support embodied healing and transformation with the tools of voice and sound.

 about Sophie Cooper:

 I am a song carrier, songwriter, artist, mother, and life-long student of personal healing and collective transformation.
-As a voice coach, I bring together more than 10 years of dedication to a ceremonial path, the tools I’ve gathered from my numerous sound and voice teachers, and over 10 years experience as a Qigong practitioner.
+As a voice coach, I bring together more than 10 years of dedication to a ceremonial practices, the tools I’ve gathered from my numerous sound and voice teachers, and over a decade of experience as a Qigong practitioner.

 While I have always loved singing, reclaiming my voice has been a journey.
-You can read more details on this journey down below.
+In this process I gained many tools that I now offer to those I work with.
+(I share more about my personal journey below).
 In 2016, I completed the Yoga of the Voice certificate program with Silvia Nakkach at the Vox Mundi Mystery School of Music in Emeryville, California.
+I have also completed training in Hakomi, a somatic based approach to psychotherapy.
 I sing often in ceremonial contexts and released my first album of original music entitled Rewilding in 2016.
-In my ongoing inquiry into personal transformation, I am currently studying the Hakomi Method of Somatic Psychotherapy.

 I founded Voice Alchemy as part of my commitment to creating safe spaces where vibration and sound are placed in service of healing, transformation and liberation.
 If any of the tools I have gathered along my journey can be useful to others, I want to share them in the most supportive and empowering way I can.